oottppxx/enigma2/plugins/budweiser/README.md

 * perform an operation of a certain type.
 The type should also be defined in the file as a list of commands (technically, execv() arguments) to be executed, so the audio source plays via the system audio device.
-The commands are then run as enigma2 sub processes, and any instances of '%(URL)s', %(BUFFERS)s, or '%(DEVICE)s' are replaced apropriately if required.
+The commands are then run as enigma2 sub processes, and any instances of '%(URL)s', '%(BUFFERS)s', or '%(DEVICE)s' are replaced appropriately if required.
 * depending on the source definition, once an alternative source is selected, the sources list can auto-close or remain open; if the latter, the list can be closed via the EXIT key.

-The current buffering value can be increased/decreased by using the CHANNEL UP/DOWN keys, respectively.
+The current buffering value can be increased/decreased by using the CHANNEL UP/DOWN keys, respectively (range is currently 0 to 2000 - values smaller than 20 might cause the alternative audio stream not to play).

 The list of alternative audio sources is a simple JSON text file, placed in the /usr/lib/enigma2/Plugins/Extensions/Budweiser/sources.json path.
 Of course the file can be edited and new sources added, and existing sources can be removed or reordered.
+The opreation types/commands can also be tweaked, if necessary.
 There's no need to reload the plugin after each edit, the file is read on each invocation.
 To troubleshoot any errors/parsing errors on the file, please turn on debug and examine the output (see Settings).

 The plugin always inserts a pre-defined audio source at the top of the list:
 CTRL^Z. Selecting this source will (try to) stop any previously selected